 Doneness

 What to do?
-Well, you dont want to taste this while eating your cake.
-So you can simply get a knife, scrape the soft flour off the cake, and dig into and scoop out the flour in the little pockets of flour in the cake.
+Well, you don’t want to taste this while eating your cake, so you can simply get a knife, scrape the soft flour off the cake, and dig into and scoop out the flour in the little holes of the cake, as seen in the photo below..

 How to apply cake frosting